EvertonTomalok/tf-infra/projects/dev/NGINX_PROXY.md

 # Nginx Proxy Server Configuration

-This configuration creates an nginx server on Google Cloud Platform that proxies all traffic to `https://httpbin.org/anything`.
+This configuration creates an nginx server on Google Cloud Platform that proxies all traffic to `https://httpbin.org` with automatic failover to `https://httpbun.org` if httpbin is unavailable.

 ## What This Creates